 We derived three new variables: “one complication”, “two complications” and “three complications” including all women who experienced one, two and three obstetrical complications in the same birth.

 Births at home with and without an SBA were based on the reported place and type of assistance at last birth.
-Facility birth was defined as birth at any place other than at home, at someone else’s home, or en route to a facility.
+DHS defines facility birth as “birth at any place other than at home, at someone else’s home, or en route to a facility”; we grouped in this category all private and public health facilities regardless of size.
 Births at home with an SBA included respondents who answered that they gave birth at home with a doctor, nurse, nurse midwife, or auxiliary nurse midwife.

 The pooled analysis was performed after merging all the nine DHS country files.
-STATA 13.1 SE (StataCorp LP, USA) was used for statistical analysis.31 To weight data, we.32
+STATA 13.1 SE (StataCorp LP, USA) was used for statistical analysis.31 Considering the stratified sampling nature of DHS, we used a random effect model to control for unobserved factors at primary sampling unit; we also included country random effect in the pooled analysis.32

-Incidence of each single obstetrical complication by country was tabulated together with frequencies of birthplace.
+We tabulated incidence of each obstetric complication by country together with data on place of birth.
 We also described the distribution of maternal complications by socio-economic variables, birth order, birth spacing and place of delivery.

-Based on the literature, maternal age, maternal education, residence and household wealth quintiles, preceding birth interval (less than 18 months, 18-23 months, 24-35 months and more than 35 months), sex of infant and birth order (first born; latter born) are related with perinatal outcomes.33,34 place of birth.
+Maternal age, maternal education, residence and household wealth quintiles, preceding birth interval (less than 18 months, 18-23 months, 24-35 months and more than 35 months), sex of infant and birth order (first born; latter born) affect perinatal outcomes.33,34 We considered all these variables as potential confounders and adjusted for them place of birth in further analysis.

-A similar analysis was conducted to evaluate the risk of early deaths when women experienced one, two or all three complications associated in the same birth.
+A similar analysis was conducted to evaluate the risk of early deaths when women reported one, two or all three complications in the same birth.

-For each country and for the pooled analysis, OR were determined comparing early neonatal mortality and place and attendance at delivery (using multiple logistic regression analysis) unadjusted and adjusted for the presence of any type of severe obstetric complication.
-P-values of <0.05 were considered significant.
+For each country and for the pooled analysis, odds ratios (OR) were determined for early neonatal mortality and place and attendance at birth (using multiple logistic regression analysis) with and without adjustments for reported obstetric complications.
+Pvalues of <0.05 were considered significant.

-The odds ratio between early neonatal mortality and place of birth were obtained through three distinct analyses: (1) home births without SBAs against home births with SBAs, (2) home births without SBAs against births in health facilities, and (3) home births with SBAs against births in health facilities.
-Heterogeneity among countries in the association between early neonatal mortality and place of delivery w.
+The odds ratio between early neonatal mortality and place of birth were obtained through three distinct analyses: (1) home births without SBA versus home births with SBAs, (2) home births without SBAs versus births in health facilities, and (3) home births with SBAs versus births in health facilities.
+Heterogeneity among countries in the pooled association between early neonatal mortality and place of delivery was tested.
 We performed a subgroup analysis of countries with high institutional births choosing 80% cut off coverage threshold from previous findings.27

 Results

-Of the 71 758 total births in the nine countries with available data in their Demographic and Health Surveys, nearly two-thirds (46 230) occurred in a health facility: 10% (7 424) at home with SBA and the remaining one-quarter (17 780) at home without SBA (missing values less than 1%).
+Of the 71 758 total births in the nine countries with available data in their Demographic and Health Surveys, 64.4% (46 230) occurred in a health facility, 10% (7 424) at home with SBA and the remaining 24.8% (17 780) at home without SBA (missing values less than 1%).
 SBA coverage ranged from 18.9% (Bangladesh) to 91.0% (Colombia).